sclorg/mysql-container/README.md

 RUN /usr/bin/mystuff
 ```

+The rest of the Docker image attributes (like entrypoint) will be unchanged.

 ### Example of adding a new configuration file in layered Dockerfile:

 To change configuration for the `mysqld` daemon and other utilities running within the container, place your new configuration files with `*.cnf` extention into `/etc/my.cnf.d` directory.